-This timer is reset when the Gate goes to a COMMITTED state.81
+This timer is reset when the Gate goes to a COMMITTED state.

-On expiration of this timer, the CMTS MUST revoke any reservations made by the MTA that were authorized by this gate, release all resources reserved in the CMTS, initiate a GATE-CLOSE message for any open gate in the "Committed" or "Local- Committed" state, and signal the CM via a DSC or DSD to release resources it had reserved.82
+On expiration of this timer, the CMTS MUST release all resources reserved in the CMTS for this gate, revoke any reservations made by the MTA that were authorized by this gate by signaling the CM via a DSC or DSD to release resources it had reserved, and initiate a GATE-CLOSE message for the gate.